awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-proxy.md

 # Configuring your Tomcat environment's proxy server<a name="java-tomcat-proxy"></a>

-The Tomcat platform uses a reverse proxy to relay requests from port 80 on the instance to your Tomcat web container listening on port 8080\.
+The Tomcat platform uses [nginx](https://www.nginx.com/) as the reverse proxy to relay requests from port 80 on the instance to your Tomcat web container listening on port 8080\.
 Elastic Beanstalk provides a default proxy configuration that you can extend or override completely with your own configuration\.

+All Amazon Linux 2 platforms support a uniform proxy configuration feature\.
+For details about configuring the proxy server on Tomcat platform versions running Amazon Linux 2, expand the *Reverse Proxy Configuration* section in [Extending Elastic Beanstalk Linux platforms](platforms-linux-extend.md)\.

+## Configuring the proxy on the Amazon Linux AMI \(preceding Amazon Linux 2\) Tomcat platform<a name="java-tomcat-proxy.alami"></a>

+If your Elastic Beanstalk Tomcat environment uses an Amazon Linux AMI platform version \(preceding Amazon Linux 2\), read the additional information in this section\.

+### Choosing a proxy server for your Tomcat environment<a name="java-tomcat-proxy.alami"></a>

-By default, the Tomcat platform uses [Apache 2\.4](https://httpd.apache.org/docs/2.4/) for the proxy\.
+Tomcat platform versions based on Amazon Linux AMI \(preceding Amazon Linux 2\) use [Apache 2\.4](https://httpd.apache.org/docs/2.4/) for the proxy by default\.
 You can choose to use [Apache 2\.2](https://httpd.apache.org/docs/2.2/) or [nginx](https://www.nginx.com/) by including a [configuration file](ebextensions.md) in your source code\.
 The following example configures Elastic Beanstalk to use nginx\.

 **Example \.ebextensions/nginx\-proxy\.config**